aymerick/raymond/README.md

 </div>
 ```

-@todo How a helper can return a safe string ?
+@todo Show how to return a safe string

 ## Block Expressions